Swansea Vale

-Swansea Vale (Bro Abertawe) is a 160 acre mixed used new suburb development site in Swansea, Wales.
+Swansea Vale (Bro Abertawe) is a 160 acre mixed used recent suburb development site in Swansea, Wales.
 The area is bounded east by Birchgrove; south by Swansea Enterprise Park, west by the River Tawe and north by the M4 motorway.

-The development is a partnership between the City and County of Swansea council and the Welsh Assembly Government and will comprise a residential area (Tregof Village), a nature reserve and two business parks - Riverside Business Park and Central Business Park.
+The development is a partnership between the City and County of Swansea council and the Welsh Assembly Government and comprises a residential area (Tregof Village), a nature reserve and two business parks - Riverside Business Park and Central Business Park.

 The Swansea Vale Nature Reserve consists of 6 hectares of land and is one of the few remaining areas of wetland habitat in Swansea.
 The reserve consists of woodland, rivers, ponds and marsh.
-The reserve is viewable by the public with a footpath and boardwalk built around the southern part of the reserve.
+The reserve is viewable by the public with a boardwalk built as a loop around the reserve.